ton-community/ton-docs/docs/v3/guidelines/dapps/tutorials/telegram-bot-examples/accept-payments-in-a-telegram-bot.md

     return False
 ```

-At the input, we get the “correct” wallet address, amount and comment.
+At the input, we get the correct wallet address, amount and comment.
 If the expected incoming transaction is found, the output is True; otherwise, it is False.

 ## Telegram bot